rlbandeira/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD07_DEMO.md

     - The **Cheap Purchases Subscriber** console window prints two messages describing two purchases with a price that is less than $4000.
     - The **Expensive Purchases Subscriber** console window prints two messages describing two purchases with a price that is more than $4000.

-43. Close the three console windows.
+43. Close all open windows.

 ©2018 Microsoft Corporation.
 All rights reserved.